benhoyt/goawk/csv.md

 ## Future work

-* Add a comparison csv [csvkit](https://csvkit.readthedocs.io/en/latest/) tools (of developer experience, not performance), maybe under Examples or in a separate doc.
-See: https://news.ycombinator.com/item?id=31351116
 * Consider adding a `printrow(a)` or similar function to make it easier to construct CSV rows from scratch.
   - `a` would be an array such as: `a["name"] = "Bob"; a["age"] = 7`
   - keys would be ordered by `OFIELDS` (eg: `OFIELDS[1] = "name"; OFIELDS[2] = "age"`) or by "smart name" if `OFIELDS` not set ("smart name" meaning numeric if `a` keys are numeric, string otherwise)